Electronics Manufacturing

 Issues caused by low or fluctuating relative humidity

-Potential damage to product
+Potential damage to products

-• In an uncontrolled environment high humidity condensation may occur within the electrical components causing rust and corrosion.
+- In an uncontrolled environment, high humidity condensation may occur within the electrical components, causing rust and corrosion.

 Unhealthy environment for staff